Shaikana87/Exercises/README.md

-Certainly!
-Here’s the README content formatted with justified alignment and appropriate spacing for clarity, suitable for GitHub:

----

 # 14 Days HTML Challenge 🚀

 Welcome to my **14 Days HTML Challenge**!
 Over the next two weeks, I’ll be diving into HTML and CSS, focusing on lessons, quizzes, and practical exercises.
 Each day, I’ll tackle a set of topics to build a solid foundation in web development.
 All code and projects will be uploaded to this GitHub repository for reference and learning. 📁